itsmillertim3/perform2021/autonomous_cloud_programmability_with_dt_api/content/02_autonomous_cloud_examples/05_autonomous_cloud_resource_utilization/index.md

 ## Host Resource Utilization

-In this lab you'll learn how to utilize the `metrics v2 API` to fetch resource utilization informnation for hosts in your environment.
+In this lab you'll learn how to utilize the `metrics v2 API` to fetch resource utilization information for hosts in your environment.
 We'll build a sample script that pulls CPU, Memory and Disk utilization and flags any hosts that are over or under utilized.

 ### Step 1: Setup